-Dollar figures represent expenditures for larger programs that include exchanges and training
+Dollar figures represent expenditures for larger programs that include exchanges and training components.

+Total U.S. Total Foreign Total

-Total U.S. Participants Participants Participants
+Participants Participants Participants

+1 50 51

 Some participants crossed international borders and some were trained in-country.
 The data reported here represents a combination of both types of participants.